Everton Giant - Year Inducted: 2011

 And it was those traits that shone through when the truly humbled Scot soaked up a standing ovation before collecting his award from compatriot and former teammate David Weir and ex-Blues assistant manager Alan Irvine.

 "This is an unbelievable honour," he said on the night.
-"I have been away for a few years and you think people have forgotten you.

 "This Club has been a big part of my life and this city has been a big part of my life.
 I met my wife here and my three kids were born here.